ADORSYS-GIS/openstack/docs/netplan_doc.md

       dhcp4: true
 ```

-Explanation :
+Explanation:

 - network: Main block that contains all network configurations.
 - version: The version of the Netplan configuration file (currently it is version 2).
 - renderer: Defines which service manages network configuration.
+Here, networkd
-Here, networkdmeans that systemd-networkd is used.
-For a desktop environment, one can use NetworkManager .
+  means that systemd-networkd is used.
+For a desktop environment, one can use
+  NetworkManager.
 - ethernets: This block contains the Ethernet interfaces.
-In this example, eth0is the interface being configured.
+In this example, eth0
+  is the interface being configured.
 - dhcp4: Enables DHCP for IPv4, which assigns an IP address automatically.